 Most problems don’t start as legal issues.
 They start as misunderstandings, misaligned expectations, or conversations that never happen.

-Yet in modern systems, conflict has only one visible exit: escalation.
+But in many modern systems, conflict has only one visible exit: escalation.
+Notices.
 Forms.
+Policies.
 Lawyers.
 Courts.
-Policies.
-Deadlines.

-When there’s no clear path to resolution, people default to the only system that feels “official.”
-Legal becomes the container for everything, even when it’s the worst possible tool.
+When resolution isn’t accessible, people default to what feels official.
+Legal becomes the container for everything, even when it’s the slowest, most expensive, and most emotionally draining option available.

 We don’t have a dispute problem.